BukolaOrire/Credit-Risk-Assessment/README.md

 ## Assessing and mitigating credit default risk at kalar

-This article aims to gain valuable insight into the credit dataset by performing exploratory data analysis, and building a machine learning model to help minimize the likelihood of loan defaults.
+This article aims to gain valuable insight on the credit dataset by performing exploratory data analysis, and building a machine learning model to help minimize the likelihood of loan defaults.

 **_Disclaimer_**: _All datasets and reports do not represent a real company, institution or country, but just a dummy dataset to demonstrate capabilities of python._ Dataset is available for download at https://www.amdari.io/